inet-framework/inet-showcases/visualizer/interfacetable/doc/index.rst

 (the default for the :par:`interfaceFilter` parameter is ``"not lo\*"``.)

 It is possible to display the labels for wired interfaces above the node icons, instead of on the links.
-This can be done by setting the :par:`displayWiredInterfacesAtConnections` parameter to ``false``.
+This selection can be done by setting the :par:`displayWiredInterfacesAtConnections` parameter to ``false``.

 There are also several parameters for styling, such as color and font